Choose your primary industry to get started:

 You can file a claim anytime and from anywhere online or in the NEXT app.

-You’ll be asked to share the details of what happened and to provide relevant photos and documentation.
+You’ll be asked to share the details of what happened, and for relevant photos and documentation.

-We strive to make claims decisions within 48 hours so you can get back to focusing on your work.
+We strive to make claims decisions quickly so you can get back to work.

 If you don't find the answers you’re looking for, our licensed insurance advisors are standing by to help.